 About the Cooperative

-Alfred is a non-profit organization whose purpose is to promote young artists and give them support and exposure.
-For the past decade Alfred Gallery and Alfred Institute work side by side as a Not for Profit organization charging zero commission on sales, and thus transferring 100% of the revenue directly to the artist.
+Alfred is a Non-Profit Organization whose purpose is to promote young artists and give them support and exposure.
+For the past decade Alfred Gallery and Alfred Institute work side by side as a Non-Profit Organization charging zero commission on sales, and thus transferring 100% of the revenue directly to the artists.

-Alfred Members consist of 17 prominent Israeli artists/curators, whom for the past 12 years have devoted their time, effort, skills and talent, and time to promote young Israeli art, through Alfred Institute.
-The group functions as a cooperative of artists in which all decisions-making is shared.
-Alfred Members are bound by financial obligations, requiring all members to pay yearly membership fees in addition to contributing 10 volunteer hours at the institute.
+Alfred Members consist of 12 prominent Israeli artists and curators, whom for the past 12 years have devoted their time, effort, skills and talent to promote young Israeli art, through Alfred Institute.
+The group functions as a cooperative of artists in which all decision-making is shared.
+Alfred Members are bound by financial obligations, requiring all members to pay a monthly membership fee, in addition to contributing 10 weekly hours of volunteer work at the institute.

 Art Gallery – The core of the institute is Alfred Gallery for contemporary art, which showcases a new exhibition each month, focused on young promising artists.
 Over the past 12 years, hundreds of artists have showcased their work in over 200 exhibitions.
 Applications are open to the public and reviewed periodically by a special committee.